 - 5.1.8 Units shall be equipped and maintained with manufacturers' safety devices, instructions, decals, and safeguards. - 5.1.9 Manufacturers' preventive maintenance inspections and parts replacement procedures should be followed.
-The following are general safety precautions: - 5.1.9.1 Units shall be turned off. - 5.1.9.2 Keys shall be removed from the ignition. - 5.1.9.3 All rotating parts and moving parts shall be stopped and secured, if applicable.
+When manufacturers' procedures are not followed, the following procedures shall be used The following are general safety precautions: - 5.1.9.1 Units shall be turned off. - 5.1.9.2 Keys shall be removed from the ignition. - 5.1.9.3 All rotating parts and moving parts shall be stopped and secured, if applicable.